Power Factor Correction - Scam Review

-All power factor correction technologies claim to reduce your electricity bill by using capacitors to correct/optimize the power factor of the electricity being consumed in your home.
-They claim that an improved power factor will help electrical motors run more efficiently, extend the life of electrical appliances, save light bulbs and eliminate static interference.
+Power factor correction products claim that you will reduce your electricity bill by using capacitors to correct/optimize the power factor of the electricity being used in your home.
+They further claim that an improved power factor will help electrical motors run more efficiently, extend the life of electrical appliances, save light bulbs and eliminate static interference.

-Mr Mulvaney contacted me regarding his company and said "I want you to know we do not recommend power factor correction in homes and I will be the first to tell you that savings if any would be negligible".
-Noticing that his company is on a list of "imitation KVAR products" published by a KVAR distributor, I listened to his version of the story.
-I will be writing a separate posting on how it seems that the real pfc scams have developed.
-I did find all he said to be professional and reasonable.
+Mr Mulvaney, a manufacturer of commercial pf technology contacted me regarding his company and said "I want you to know we do not recommend power factor correction in homes and I will be the first to tell you that savings if any would be negligible".

 Power Factor is one of those subjects about which there seems to be a great deal of confusion and many misconceptions.
 The culprit is the the assertion that power factor = cos(Phi), Phi being the phase shift between voltage and current.
 While this is true under certain ideal conditions, there are many real-world instances where it is quite incorrect.
 This article will give you a basic introduction into power factor, and explain why cos(Phi) is not the whole answer.